jenkinsci/aws-java-sdk2-plugin/README.md

 Some plugins rely on the AWS SDK to list available instance types.
 Updates of the AWS SDK come via this plugin.

-There is a new release of the AWS SDK every day, and most updates are not relevant to most Jenkins users.
+There is a regular release of the AWS SDK, and most updates are not relevant to most Jenkins users.

 As the current maintainer of this library plugin, I am not actively monitoring the [AWS SDK changelog](https://github.com/aws/aws-sdk-java/blob/master/CHANGELOG.md/).